etimmons24/group-7-project-1/README.md

 ### Instructions

 1. Install the required libraries using pip:
-Code: pip install pandas matplotlib seaborn
+`pandas`
+`seaborn`
+`matplotlib`
+`numpy`

 2. Obtain a Chartmetric API key and replace the placeholder in the code.

-## Repository Structure

-“README.md”: This file.
-“notebooks/”: Contains Jupyter notebooks for data analysis.
-“data/”: Directory for storing data files.
-“scripts/”: Contains Python scripts for data processing and analysis.
-“presentation/”: Includes presentation templates and final presentation files.

-## Example Outputs(Optional)

-Include examples of charts and graphs generated during the analysis.

 ## Usage

 1. Clone the repository to the place you like.
 2. Navigate to the project directory:
-Code: cd group-7-project-1
+`cd group-7-project-1`
 3. Run the Jupyter notebook to interact with the data and perform analyses:
-Code: jupyter notebook
+`jupyter notebook`

 ## Presentation Links